-California 18 and Up Online Sports Betting Sites
+California 18 And Up Online Sports Betting Sites For 2023

 Sports betting options for California residents are severely limited, which is unfortunate since it is the most populated state at roughly 40 million people — meaning out of all the states in the United States, California likely has the most sports fans and sports bettors who are over the age of 18.